 Can Joan de s’Aigo is the oldest cafe in Palma de Mallorca.
 Not only can you find the Majorcan sweet bread called ensaïmada, but they are also known for their Spanish Style hot chocolate.

-When we ordered, there were only two types of ensaïmada available: plain or pumpkin.
+When we ordered, only two types of ensaïmada were available: plain or pumpkin.
 Naturally, we got one of each with cafe con leches.

 That’s right, I, unfortunately, skipped the hot chocolate.
 I knew I wouldn’t finish it in time to resume the rest of our ride.